-Construction in progress of \$18.9 million and \$13.2 million as of December 31, 2017 and 2016, respectively, and relates to the costs associated with the Lower Hill redevelopment infrastructure and various Convention Center projects.
-Infrastructure associated with the Lower Hill redevelopment is planned to be dedicated to the City upon project completion.
+Construction in progress of \$22.3 million and \$18.9 million as of December 31, 2018 and 2017, respectively, relates to the costs associated with the Lower Hill redevelopment infrastructure and various Convention Center projects.
+Infrastructure associated with the Lower Hill redevelopment is planned to be dedicated by the City upon project completion.